-C/CAG Carpool 2.0 Rewards Program The Carpool 2.0 program rewards all forms of carpooling, from matching with your co-workers to using carpool apps to find carpool partners.
-Carpool 2.0 aims to increase local carpool ridership during peak travel periods, therefore reducing single occupancy vehicles, traffic congestion, greenhouse gas (GHG) emissions and the need for parking within San Mateo County.
+The Carpool Rewards Program rewards commuters who use Scoop and Waze Carpool to carpool to and from work.
+The program aims to increase local ridesharing during peak travel periods, therefore reducing single occupancy vehicles, traffic congestion, greenhouse gas (GHG) emissions and the need for parking within San Mateo County.
 By carpooling, commuters can save time, money, and the environment.

-Carpool Definition Carpools consist of two or more persons driving together in a privately owned vehicle; the driver does not get paid above the standard mileage reimbursement rate for providing the ride; the trip for all passengers must start or end at workplaces or colleges; and the origin or destination for the incentive program participant must be within San Mateo County.
+Carpool Definition Carpool commutes consist of two or more individuals driving together in a privately owned vehicle to school or the workplace; the driver does not get paid above the standard mileage reimbursement rate for providing the ride; and the trip must start or end in San Mateo County.

-Program Funding The program is supported by C/CAG local congestion relief fund and funds allocated to C/CAG by the Bay Area Air Quality Management District (BAAQMD) as part of the San Mateo County Program Manager Fund.
-Rewards will be available until funds are depleted or 12/31/2019.
+The program is supported by C/CAG local congestion relief fund and funds allocated to C/CAG by the Bay Area Air Quality Management District (BAAQMD) as part of the San Mateo County Program Manager Fund.
+Rewards will be available until funds are depleted or 12/31/2021.

 The City/County Association of Governments of San Mateo County (C/CAG) is the designated Congestion Management Agency (CMA) for San Mateo County responsible for the coordinating, planning, and programming of transportation, land-use, and environmental-related programs and projects.
 C/CAG provides a cooperative, cost-effective means of responding to countywide planning, transportation and other mandates from the State of California and the Federal Government.
 The C/CAG Board of Directors consists of representatives elected members of the Council/Board) from each of the 20 cities and the county.
 For more information please visit www.ccag.ca.gov.